kirin-3/buttplug-ST/README.md

 ## Usage with SillyTavern Sorcery

-Add Sorcery commands to your SillyTavern configuration like these examples:
+Add Sorcery commands to your SillyTavern configuration(Run this JavaScript) like these examples:

 ### Basic vibration
 ```js